AiratTop/about.airat.top/README.md

 Static about page describing AiratTop and the focus on process automation and AI solutions.

-The page is published and available at: https://about.airat.top
+The page is published and available at: https://airat.top and https://about.airat.top

 ## License